Evaluating and Rewarding LALMs for Expressive Role-Play TTS via Mean Continuation Log-Probability: Experiments

 \subsection{Experimental Results}

-Table \ref{tab:main_results} presents the comprehensive performance of our proposed method against competitive baselines across two distinct settings: \textbf{(1) W. Audio History}: The model is provided with scene descriptions, character profiles, and historical audios. \textbf{(2) W/O. Audio History}: The model is only provided with scene descriptions and character profiles.
-As observed, our proposed method significantly outperforms existing baselines in following both content and stylistic instructions within the Role-Play TTS framework.
+Table~\ref{tab:main_results} presents the comprehensive performance comparison between our proposed method and competitive baselines under two settings: \textbf{(1) W/ Audio History}, where the model is provided with scene descriptions, character profiles, target transcripts, and historical audios; and \textbf{(2) W/o Audio History}, where the model is provided only with scene descriptions, character profiles, and target transcripts.
+LALM baselines are evaluated under both settings, whereas Instruct-TTS baselines are evaluated only under the w/o audio-history setting, since they do not support multi-turn audio history as input.
+Overall, our method consistently outperforms existing baselines in both content fidelity and stylistic instruction following across the two settings.